Commodore 64 Shoot 'em up Catalogue

 Sanxion Commodore 64 1986

 Sanxion was coded for the C64 by Stavros Fasoulas of Thalamus in 1986.
-Sanxion is a variable-rate horizontal super-scroller with dual-scrolling viewports (side-on and overhead) and parallax scrolling.
+Sanxion is a variable-rate horizontal super-scroller with dual-scrolling viewports (side-on and overhead), parallax scrolling and super-smooth sprite-shifting.
 David Whittaker's sound effects and Rob Hubbard's music are also excellent.

 Alleykat Commodore 64 1986